kubernetes/contributor-site/content/en/docs/onboarding/09-documentation.md

 # Is the documentation available in other languages?

-Είσαι τυχερός που τα έγγραφα είναι διαθέσιμα στα Αγγλικά!*
+You are lucky that the documents are available in English!

 Kubernetes is used by developers and DevOps people _all over the world._ It is important that the documentation is available in other languages.

 * Can you write documentation in a language that isn't English?
 We would love your help!
 * Access user-facing documentation in other languages [from the documentation pages](https://kubernetes.io/docs/home/).

-<small>* Translation: "You're lucky the documentation is available in English!"</small>

 ---